-When it comes to the screen orientation, Chromebooks feel no peculiarity in borrowing a popular quality trait from Android smartphones, besides comprising a direct integration with the Google Play Store.
-Quite fortunately, it’s undemanding to rotate your screen on Chrome OS, similar to what you’d do on your mobile phone switching between portrait and landscape modes.
+When it comes to screen orientation, Chromebooks feel no peculiarity in borrowing a popular quality trait from Android devices besides comprising a direct integration with the Google Play Store.
+Quite fortunately, it’s undemanding to auto-rotate your screen on Chrome OS, similar to what you’d do on your mobile phone switching between portrait and landscape modes.

-It may also be the case where you’ve accidentally pressed random keys on your keyboard, and your screen has just swung out of order.
+It may also be where you’ve accidentally pressed random buttons on your keyboard, and your screen has just swung out of order.
 Getting it back into the usual routine is as easy as rotating it again for any reason you like.
-In this article, therefore, we’ll teach you this handy tool, so you don’t ever have problems related to screen orientation again.
+In this article, therefore, we’ll teach you this handy tool so you don’t ever have problems related to screen orientation again.

 There are a couple of methods to rotate your screen.
 Starting from the easy one, we’ll get to both of them so that you know all your options.